Close Quarters Carbine

-Pre-requisites are successful completion of our Level Two, Tactical Rifle course, along with Level Two Defensive Handgun.
-NOTE: We cannot waive these pre-requisites due to the complex nature of the drills and scenarios the student will be asked to participate in.
+Prerequisite: Successful completion of our Level 2: Tactical Rifle course along with Level 2: Defensive Handgun.
+NOTE: We cannot waive these prerequisites due to the complex nature of the drills and scenarios the student will be asked to participate in.

 Note about .308 caliber rifles in Close Quarters Carbine class: There is a component of this class incorporating extremely rapid fire/high round count firing drills, and we believe the .308, while a great battle rifle cartridge, is not suitable for this class due to the recoil of the rifle and the effect it has on the shooter in these particular drills.
 We strongly urge a .223 caliber rifle, but if you choose to go with the .308, at least have the good sense to get a PAST recoil pad for your shoulder!
 Additionally, lever action or bolt action rifles are not suitable for this course.

 $100 discount for retakes.
-Must register by phone to recieve discount.
+Must register by phone to receive discount.

 Close Quarters Carbine Equipment List: